jtran/veb-tree/README.md

 standard library's BTreeMap is optimized well, is very cache friendly, and is faster overall, even with 40 million entries.

+Reducing the size of the keys by using u32 for the key type, VebTreeMap is faster than BTreeMap.
+This is not currently shown in a graph.

 [btree-map-docs]: https://doc.rust-lang.org/std/collections/struct.BTreeMap.html

 ### Features